 This is a very nice

-Springfield carbine made in 1897.
+Springfield Krag made in 1897.

 The overall condition is very good to excellent.
 The only

 is no swivel cutout on the bottom.
 It is in excellent condition except for a

 small scratch on the right side.
 (See pictures) The stock doesn't appear to have been sanded or refinished

 but I could not find a visible inspector's cartouche.
 The

-bottom with the top turning brown.
+bottom bluing.
 The action is turning to

 clean up better and should shoot fine.
 I ran a brush through

 it a few times and a lot of loose crud came out.
-There were